hasibzunair/residual-acgpn/README.md

-## Photo-realistic virtual try-on using Residual ACGPN.
+# Photo-realistic virtual try-on using Residual ACGPN

 A course project for COMP 6321 Machine Learning, Fall 2021.